-Resnick, a Democrat, was the representative for New York's 28th congressional district from 1965 to 1968.
+Resnick was the representative for New York’s 28th congressional district and was a Democrat.
+He served from 1965 to 1968.

 From Jan 1965 to Oct 1968, Resnick missed 244 of 872 roll call votes, which is 28.0%.
 This is much worse than the median of 5.2% among the lifetime records of representatives serving in Oct 1968.
 The chart below reports missed votes over time.